microsoft/cmd-call-graph/README.md

   of `goto` to indicate that the current "subroutine" should terminate, or the whole program should terminate if the call stack is empty.

+The `eof` node is automatically removed if it's a pseudo-node and it's not reached via `call` or `nested` connections.

+The `_begin_` pseudo-node is removed if there is another node starting at line 1.

 ### Types of connections

  * `goto`: if an edge of type `goto` goes from `A` to `B`, it means that in the code within the label `A`